A truly sober spring break is not as easy as some people might say.

 Is there somewhere that you’ve always wanted to visit?
 It doesn’t have to be far – it could be a museum, state park, or sporting event.
 If you have the means and desire to travel, tour a new city and all that it has to offer, from the food to the entertainment to the people.
 By immersing yourself in a new location, you can change your perspective on your own life.

 Go Backpacking with Friends

 If you have a close group of friends or family who supports your recovery, take an outdoor adventure together.
-Backpacking is a popular activity because it allows you to see the world on a budget.
+Backpacking is a popular activity, because it allows you to see the world on a budget.
 You’ll love sleeping under the stars and reconnecting with nature.
 Plus, being cut off from social media can strengthen your recovery.

 Find a Sober Spring Break Vacation Package

 More sober travel and vacation packages are popping up, and it’s a great thing.
 These booze-free travel programs are ideal for those who recently completed dual diagnosis treatment in Agoura.
 As with traditional vacations, there are all types of sober vacations available, such as cruises, ski trips, spa vacations, and wellness vacations.
-You don’t have to worry about running into temptation on these trips!
+You don’t have to worry about temptation on these trips!